ZhiyuanYaoJ/zhiyuanyaoj.github.io/_posts/2021/2021-12-19-paper-neurips.md

 The first paper is about network load balancers.
 As an important component in data center networks, load balancers help provide scalable services.
 Workload distribution algorithms are typically based on heuristics, e.g., Equal-Cost Multi-Path (ECMP), Weighted-Cost Multi-Path (WCMP) or naive machine learning (ML) algorithms, e.g., ridge regression.
 Advanced ML-based approaches help achieve performance gain in different networking and system problems.
 However, it is challenging to apply ML algorithms on networking problems in real-life systems.
 It requires domain knowledge to collect features from low-latency, high-throughput, and scalable networking systems, which are dynamic and heterogeneous.

 Therefore, we propose Aquarius to bridge the gap between ML and networking systems and demonstrates its usage in the context of network load balancers.
-We demonstrate its ability of conducting both offline data analysis and online model deployment in realistic systems.
-The results show that the ML model trained and deployed using Aquarius improves load balancing performance yet they also reveals more challenges to be resolved to apply ML for networking systems.
-For instance, supervised ML algorithms is hard to generalize and to adapt to the dynamically changing networking environment.
+We demonstrate its ability of to conduct both offline data analysis and online model deployment in realistic systems.
+The results show that the ML model trained and deployed using Aquarius improves load balancing performance yet they also reveal more challenges to be resolved to apply ML for networking systems.
+For instance, supervised ML algorithms are hard to generalize and adapt to the dynamically changing networking environment.

 ![Poster](https://zhiyuanyaoj.github.io/assets/images/X/PhD/paper/2021/mlb-poster.png)